10 Tips for Talking to LOHAS Food and Beverage Consumers

 Tell the Whole Story

 It may seem like nothing more than boring details to you, but LOHAS consumers want to know the whole story.
 Not just what’s in your product, but how you thought of it, what inspired you, who works for you, and why they come to work every day.
 They want to know where your ingredients are sourced and how.
-LOHAS consumers are less interested in the details of the product and more interested in the story behind it – so give ‘em what they want!
+LOHAS specialty food and beverage consumers are less interested in the details of the product and more interested in the story behind it – so give ‘em what they want!

 When communicating your story to LOHAS consumers, be sure to tell it like it is – every little detail, even the inconvenient ones.
 LOHAS consumers are dedicated researchers – they will uncover the truth one way or another – but it always goes over better when it comes directly from you.
 Be upfront and transparent about everything you do, and LOHAS consumers will at least respect your honesty.